How To Mix Quikrete Concrete

 Empty the mix into a mortar tub, mixer or wheelbarrow.

 If your using a wheelbarrow the advise is pretty much the same.
-But one that’s big enough to mix at least 2 bags at once.
-And also make sure its strong enough to carry the load.
+Buy one that’s big enough to mix at least 2-3 bags at once.
+Make sure its strong enough to carry the load.
 Mixed concrete can be pretty heavy.
 I like to buy a wheelbarrow that’s rated to carry at least 250 lbs. +

 Pro Tip: Make sure you place the mixing tub or wheelbarrow near the project.
 Concrete gets even heavier once you add water so it’s bet to mix right where you need it.
-Otherwise you’ll be dragging that heavy tub or wheelbarrow around the job site which risks a spill.
-I’ve seen plenty of dumped wheelbarrows in my career.
+Otherwise you’ll be dragging that heavy tub or wheelbarrow around the job site which risks a spill and injury.
+I’ve seen plenty of dumped wheelbarrows and strained backs in my career.

 2. Form A Depression